What is JDE UX One?

 Meet the Presenters

-Director of Digital Transformation at Terillium
+VP of Digital Transformation at Terillium

 Bryan is a JD Edwards Consultant at Terillium who specializes in both Manufacturing & Distribution modules.
 He has been involved in numerous successful implementations and upgrades across a wide range of industries.
 Additionally, he is Product Certified in all JD Edwards Manufacturing applications.
 Bryan is a graduate of Northern Kentucky University with a Master’s of Science in Business Informatics.

-Director – ERP Technologies at Terillium
+VP – ERP Technologies at Terillium

 Bryan is Terillium’s JD Edwards Practice Manager and has over 16 years of experience with JDE.
 Bryan is a graduate of Indiana University with a Bachelor of Science in Computer and Information Systems.
 Bryan is focused on educating businesses on the latest JDE technologies and demonstrating how technology can be leveraged to help their organization thrive.